You searched for New Zealand projects. Change your search

 Melrose, April 19th

 Stay in the heart of the city while experiences a variety of conservation activities and locations.
 The historic Truby King House, perched at the top of a hill overlooking a surf beach and distant mountains, is your home in Wellington.
 Within walking distance of the southern coastline and local shops, it’s an easy bus ride to Wellington central.
 Our live-in caretaker will make sure you feel right at home.

-New Zealand- South Island, Mar 4th and 2 other dates
+West Coast South Island, Apr 22nd and 8 other dates

 This week Conservation Volunteers will visit Waitawa Regional Park, one of Auckland's Southern Parks where we will be carrying out a range of vital conservation activities.